Sinergia: History

 The band's fifth album, Delirio (Delirium), was released in 2007.
 The track "Te Enojai' Por Todo" (You Get Mad About Everything) is dedicated to women, and talks about a couple where the woman is enraged by the countless activities of her husband.
 The music video for "Te Enojai' Por Todo" was voted the best video of the year in Chile.

 On August 10, 2007, they celebrated their thirteen-year career with a recital at the Teatro Teleton, where they also recorded their first DVD entitled "Imperdible".
 On February 21, 2008, the band participated in the XLIX International Song Festival of Viña del Mar, the same day as Journey and the Chilean comedian Stefan Kramer.
 The band received three honors awarded by the public: The Silver Torch, The Golden Torch and The Silver Gull.

 On April 11, 2008, in the Altazor Awards, they received the "Best Rock Band of the Year" Award thanks to their album Delirio, beating out groups like Fiskales Ad-Hok and Matorral.

 Their sixth album called El Imperio De La Estupidez (Stupidity's Empire).
-It was released in September 2009, and contains 11 songs and four videos, including "Hágalo Bien".
+It was released in September 2009, and contains 11 songs and four videos, including "Hágalo Bien" (Make It Right).

 The bassist, Alexis "Aneres" Gonzalez announced he was leaving the group to follow academic work abroad.
 The role of new bassist was taken by his brother, Pedro Ariel "Arielarko" Gonzalez, who had replaced his brother on other occasions.